 To make replication as easy as possible, we’ve provided the following sections related to food bar creation:

-The food selection on the food bar “buffets” on a daily basis will be based on rotating seasonal and perishable staple items that will cover much of the daily dietary needs.
+The food selection on the food bar “buffets” on a daily basis will be based on rotating seasonal and perishable staple items that can modify or add onto the meal service to better meet a variety of daily dietary needs.
 The bars will also include items that are coming from our bulk food storage, such as grains like rice.
-There will be a rotation to vary the grains from day to day, while using the same grain for both lunch & dinner in the same day to cut down preparation time.
+There will be a rotation to vary the grains from day to day, while using the same grain for both lunch & dinner on the same day to cut down preparation time.

 For example, when the weekly recipes will be based on the ‘root veggie’ or perishable, we could offer brown rice on the lunch and dinner bar on the same day (made fresh at lunch and reused at dinner).
 Recipes that are chosen for that day would also include legumes or other proteins.
 When legumes are on the bar, the same legumes will be used within the same day for both lunch and dinner.
 The grain that goes on the bar will be selected to fit whatever is the best match for the accompanying lunch/dinner root veggie/legume combo.